Sign in

 bradyaero

-What I am referring to is using 20 or 25mm round rails with slide blocks that contain linear bearings.
-The rails are supported on pylons bolted to your x-axis rails.
-Here's a link to one supplier as an example:
+I'm referring to using 20 or 25mm round rails with slide blocks containing linear bearings.
+The rails are supported by pylons bolted to your X-axis rails.
+Here's an example:

 http://www.vxb.com/page/bearings/CTGY/25mmLinearMotionSystems

-If this is too far out of scope I apologize, I'm just trying to figure this one out.
+If this is off-topic, I apologize.
+I'm just trying to figure this out.

 Thanks, Greg